SquirrelMobile/titanium-template-burger/README.md

 Get a simple textfield with passwordMask and icon on right for disable/enable the passwordMask

 ```
+- minLength : set the minimum length for password
 - textfield : access to textField view (Ti.UI.TextField)
 ```